Back to Teaching page

 Practice, Practice, Practice

 An essential component for doing well in this class is to work on practice exercises.
 Math is about problem solving (as are almost all sciences)!
-During this course lots of possibilities for solving exercises are provided on moodle, in the example sessions, and in the tutorial, see below.
+During this course lots of possibilities for solving exercises are provided on moodle, in the extra example files, and in the tutorial, see below.

 Moodle Exercises